www.jupiter-ace.co.uk

 Although we're beginning to receive programs written in Forth, and I confidently expect these to arrive in increasing numbers as the popularity of the language grows, 'Antarctica' is the first program I've received that was written on the Jupiter Ace.
 With the comments omitted, the program just fits into the unexpanded machine.

 You are an intrepid explorer off on a little stroll around the South Pole.
-Unfortunately, you're being pursued by three Yetti look-alikes who enjoy nothing more than tucking into a nice, juicy Antarctic explorer.
+Unfortunately, you're being pursued by three Yetti look-a likes who enjoy nothing more than tucking into a nice, juicy Antarctic explorer.
+Your only hope is to try to trap

-Your only hope is to try to trap the Yettis into falling into the freezing water while remaining safely on the ice yourself.
-You use the numbered keys 1-4 to control your speed, and 5-8 for your direction.
-Relying on the Jupiter's pixel graphics. the screen display is not quite up to arcade standard but what do you expect in 3k?
-If you want to up the pace a hit, try running it in FAST mode.
+Relying on the Jupiter's pixel graphics, , the screen display is not quite up to arcade standard but what do you expect in 3k?
+If you want to up the pace a bit, try running it in FAST mode.

-One word of warning: there's no room to perform an EDIT, so if you want to play around with it the author suggests you FORGET RUN, carry out your edit and then type in RUN again.
+One word of warning: there's no room to perform an EDIT; so if you want to play around with it the author suggests you FORGET RUN, carry out your edit and then type in RUN again.

-( all numbers are in hex, you should start with : )
+( all numbers are in hex, you should start with )

 16 BASE C!

-( data areas contain 8 bytes :
+( data areas contain 8 bytes )

-0,1 increment value - controls speed
+( 0,1 increment value - controls speed )

-2,3 counter value
+( 2,3 counter value )

-4 x position
+( 4 x position )

-5 y position
+( 5 y position )

-6 x increment
+( 6 x increment )

-7 y increment
+( 7 y increment )

-one data area for each line )
+( one data area for each line )

 CREATE A$ 8 ALLOT